 One of the primary objectives in introducing the GST was to remove federal sales tax from exports from Canada.
 The GST replaced a manufacturer’s sales tax, which was charged on the value of goods manufactured in Canada and was therefore buried in the cost of goods exported.
 This tax tended to make Canadian goods less attractive in export markets.

 The general rule is that goods which are exported from Canada are zero-rated.
-As explained in greater detail in Our “Sales Taxes” article, zero-rating ensures that no tax is buried in the cost of exported goods.
+As explained in greater detail in our GreenLearning article "Sales Taxes in Canada - What You Need to Know", zero-rating ensures that no tax is buried in the cost of exported goods.

 There is a sophisticated penalty system that applies to ensure that importers and exporters comply with the various requirements imposed on them.
 The system is called ‘AMPS’ – Administrative Monetary Penalty System.